-Advertisement-spot_img

 The skills deficit is equally alarming, with key positions like municipal managers remaining vacant, crippling service delivery.

-The 1998 White Paper’s vision of developmental local government has been undermined by poor implementation, weak oversight, and a lack of accountability.
+The 1998 White Paper’s vision of developmental local government has been undermined by poor implementation, weak oversight, and

 LEAVE A REPLY